Angel0ffDeath/noip-renew/README.md

 1. Clone this repository to the device you will be running it from. (`git clone https://github.com/Angel0ffDeath/noip-renew.git`)
 2. Run setup.sh (ensure it is executable - chmod +x setup.sh)
 3. Enjoy
-4. Debug mode - run:
+4. Debug mode.
+This will dump login html page, 2 factor html page and dns records html page.
+Files will be stored in /usr/local/sbin/noip-renew/

     python3 /usr/local/sbin/noip-renew/noip-renew.py -d (or --debug)

-    This will dump 2 factor html page and dns records html page

-## Known issues
-If you have more than one host to confirm, nevertheless they expire on the same day or different dates, schedule logic should work, but not tested.

-I have only 1 host and no way to test it.
+5. Force run - always run.
+This will skip check for next running date.

+    python3 /usr/local/sbin/noip-renew/noip-renew.py -f (or --force)

+6. Tested with 2 host.